 The Home-check for Volunteers

-When a home-check is carried out, the Geordie Bullies volunteer will discuss all of the roles with you and also check that you home is suitable for fostering and adoption.
-Things they look out for are whether you have an enclosed garden, enough space for a bulldog and your working and family conditions.
+When a home-check is carried out, the Geordie Bullies volunteer will discuss all the roles with you and check that your home is suitable for fostering and adoption.
+Things we look out for are whether you have an enclosed garden, enough space for a bulldog and your working and family conditions.

 Get in Touch!